etianen/html5media/README.markdown

 [Latest html5media release]: http://github.com/etianen/html5media/zipball/release-1.0

-2. Upload the contents of the included html5media folder to your webserver.
+2. Upload the contents of the unpacked `html5media/`folder to your webserver.
     Be sure to keep all the bundled files together in the same folder.

 3. Add the following snippet the to `<head>` of your document: